Tim-Claessen/RedCup/README.md

-# Red Cup
+# SINK

 A React Native mobile application for Beer Pong analytics and tournament management with "Moneyball-style" performance tracking.
+The Strava for Beer Pong.

+> **Brand Identity:** See [`branding.md`](./branding.md) for complete brand guidelines, color palette, and voice guidelines.

 > **Version:** 1.0.0 | **Status:** Active Development